z5259552/infs2605/README.md

 9. In NetBeans 12, click on **Help --> About** and confirm that the versions for **Java** and **Runtime** are both version 11.
 If you see anything like "1.8", you will need to configure your NetBeans to use JDK 11.

 10. Open this repository in NetBeans 12.
+Click on **Run --> Clean and Build**.
 You will see that it compiles to a working JavaFX app.